dickpong

 4.2 Serving

-• Initiation: Determine the first serve by a coin toss or "Eye-to-Eye" shot.
+• Initiation: Decide who serves first with a coin toss or an eye-to-eye beer pong shot.

 4.3 Rallying

-• Volleys: Players can rally the ball back and forth using their DVD paddles.
+• Volleys: Players rally the ball back and forth using their DVD paddles.
+Each shot must cross the net, similar to ping pong.

 • No Hands: Players cannot touch the ball with any part of their body.